Pullman Strike: Federal intervention

+Debs wanted a general strike of all union members in Chicago, but this was opposed by Samuel Gompers, head of the AFL, and other established unions, and it failed.

+United States Marshal John W. Arnold told those in Washington that “no force less than regular troops could procure the passage of mail trains or enforce the orders of federal court”.
+Federal troops were dispatched and arrived in Chicago the night of July 3.
+Debs first welcomed the military, believing that they would help to keep the peace and allow the strike and boycott to continue peacefully.
+The military was not, however, impartial; they were there to ensure that the trains ran, which would eventually weaken the boycott.
+Federal forces broke the ARU's attempts to shut down the national transportation system city by city.
+Thousands of US Marshals and 12,000 U.S. Army troops, led by Brigadier General Nelson Miles, took part in the operation.
+After learning that President Cleveland had sent troops without the permission of local or state authorities, Illinois Governor John Altgeld requested an immediate withdrawal of federal troops.
+President Cleveland claimed that he had a legal, constitutional responsibility for the mail; however, getting the trains moving again also helped further his fiscally conservative economic interests and protect capital, which was far more significant than the mail disruption.
+His lawyers argued that the boycott violated the Sherman Antitrust Act, and represented a threat to public safety.
+The arrival of the military and the subsequent deaths of workers in violence led to further outbreaks of violence.
+During the course of the strike, 30 strikers were killed and 57 were wounded.
+Property damage exceeded $80 million.

 Local responses

 The strike affected hundreds of towns and cities across the country.
 Railroad workers were divided, for the old established Brotherhoods, which included the skilled workers such as engineers, firemen and conductors, did not support the labor action.
 ARU members did support the action, and often comprised unskilled ground crews.
-In many areas townspeople and businessmen generally supported the railroads while farmers—many affiliated with the Populists—supported the ARU.
+In many areas, townspeople and businessmen generally supported the railroads, while farmers—many affiliated with the Populists—supported the ARU.

 In Billings, Montana, an important rail center, a local Methodist minister, J. W. Jennings, supported the ARU.
-In a sermon he compared the Pullman boycott to the Boston Tea Party, and attacked Montana state officials and President Cleveland for abandoning "the faith of the Jacksonian fathers."
+In a sermon, he compared the Pullman boycott to the Boston Tea Party, and attacked Montana state officials and President Cleveland for abandoning "the faith of the Jacksonian fathers."
 Rather than defending "the rights of the people against aggression and oppressive corporations," he said party leaders were "the pliant tools of the codfish monied aristocracy who seek to dominate this country."
-Billings remained quiet but on July 10, soldiers reached Lockwood, Montana, a small rail center, where the troop train was surrounded by hundreds of angry strikers.
+Billings remained quiet but, on July 10, soldiers reached Lockwood, Montana, a small rail center, where the troop train was surrounded by hundreds of angry strikers.
 Narrowly averting violence, the army opened the lines through Montana.
 When the strike ended, the railroads fired and blacklisted all the employees who had supported it.